New Burial and Cremation Bill 2022

-- the block of land for the proposed burial is at least 5 hectares in size
+- Block of land for the proposed burial is at least 5 hectares in size.

-- the burial site will not affect any watercourse (e.g. a creek) or coastline
+- Burial site will not affect any watercourse (e.g. a creek) or coastline.

-- the burial site is not within 100 metres of a bore or other source for drinking water and is not next to any septic system outfall
+- Burial site is not within 100 metres of a bore or other source for drinking water and is not next to any septic system outfall.

-- the burial site is not adjacent to any building where people live or work.
+- Burial site is not adjacent to any building where people live or work.

 On 27 November 2019, the proposed Burial and Cremation Bill 2019 was withdrawn from Parliament.
 The department will continue discussions with stakeholders to listen to feedback and ensure further understanding.

-The intent of the planned Bill included supporting traditional burials, allowing Aboriginal organisations and landowners to manage their own cemeteries, formalising kinship and cultural decision making and ensuring record keeping for future generations.
+The intent of the planned Bill included supporting traditional burials, allowing Aboriginal organisations and landowners to manage their own cemeteries, formalising cultural decision making and ensuring record keeping for future generations.

 Share this page:URL copied!